Momay: Plot

-Miley, also known by her family as Momay, was the daughter of the owners of a carnival named "La Vida Funland".
-Her father had died from a brain tumor, causing devastation to her family.
-Her mother Shirley had to remain independent for the children.
-As Shirley manages the carnival, she encountered some problems such as accidents in which one of her employees died.
-It was then believed that the husband of the employees went into their house, causing arson which apparently have accidentally made the girl comatose.
-The husband remained pleading not guilty for the accident.
-After Momay's death, caused by Hillary, Momay and Justin's aunt who had a fixation with taking over the La Vida Funland business turns off Momay's life support machine, Shirley's depression managed to get the better of her, as she disappears from thin air leaving Justin into the care of Hillary.
+Miley, also known to her family as Momay, was the daughter of the owners of an amusement park named "La Vida Funland".
+Her father had died from a brain tumor, forcing her mother Shirley to become independent for the children.
+As Shirley manages the carnival, she encountered some problems, such as an accident in which one of her employees died.
+The husband of this employee then stormed their house and set it on fire, which accidentally made Momay comatose.
+The husband remained pleading not guilty for the fire.
+After Hillary, Momay's aunt who had a fixation with taking over the La Vida Funland business, turns off Momay's life support machine resulting in her death, Shirley's depression managed to get the better of her, as she disappears from thin air leaving Justin in the care of Hillary.

 As Momay passed into purgatory, she pleaded to return to Earth, to wrap up all the loose ends in her life.
 Still in a form and a mind of a child, she returns to Earth, not knowing fifteen years have passed since her death.
-She meets a cowardly little boy named Andrew.
+She then meets a cowardly little boy named Andrew.
 They became best friends as Andrew tries to help Momay find her family and restore peace and order in it.